Royalwole/zero_day/Desktop/ALX-FILES/README.md

+#!/bin/bash
-my file on remote server
+my first repository file as an engineer